ShangjinTang/dotfiles/README.md

 ## Installation

-If you have a proxy, recommend to set proxy before installlation.
+If you have a proxy, recommend to set proxy before installation.

 ```bash
 vim ~/.zshrc.local